No-code Automations

 - Delete record

-- The Plans table will contain the Plan's name as well as the amount ($) for billing;
+- The Plans table contains the plan name and billing amount

 Concatenating text